Texas Dragon/Lion Dance Team

 The Texas Dragon/Lion Dance Team (TDDT) is an Austin, Texas-based dragon and lion dance group operating and performing continuously since 2000.

 Our goal is to share and in many cases introduce the art of dragon and lion dancing to the community.

 We are one of the few teams that performs year-round for a wide variety of events.
 Our prime performance season is during the Lunar New Year (early February or March) where we perform the gauntlet of back-to-back performances for businesses and organizations all over Central Texas.

 To request a performance or learn more about our performances, please visit our Performance Request page.

-We accept a wide variety of performance requests ranging from private events to public cultural events.
+We accept a wide variety of public and private performance requests including (but not limited to) corporate events, cultural festivals, elementary schools, middle schools, store openings, student organization events, and weddings.
 The number of performers and/or lions present at the event will vary based on team availability.